benjischwartz/flockr/assumptions.md

 * channel_invite – behaves the same whether the channel is private or public
 * channel_details – behaves the same whether the channel is private or public
 * channel_messages – behaves the same whether the channel is private or public
+* channel_messages – raise an InputError if start is less than zero
+* channel_removeowner - if you remove an owner they become an ordinary member
+* channel_leave – empty channels should still exist last person leaves and not deleted whether channel is private or public
 * owner of flockr is the first user registered, and will thus have u_id of `1`

 ## Auth.py assumptions